 As you will want to write 2-3 times to every house (and any business) in the street to be involved, you are also effectively consulting them about closing the road.
 Street online or Whatsapp groups will not reach everyone.

-Can’t or Don’t Want to Close the Road?
-Have a street meet
+Can’t or Don’t Want to Close the Road? – have a Street Meet

-A less organised street meet is much easier, but gives you less space.
+An informal street meet is much easier, but gives you less space.

 on a pavement, end of cul de sac, parking area, garden, or green space, any time of the year.

 Road Closure Signs